Nickyben/GreatPlacesAppNative_/README.md

 # GreatPlacesAppNative_
- A practically intermediate level mobile app using Native features like google maps, Google cloud features, Camera and location
+ A practically intermediate level mobile application using Native features like google maps, Google cloud features, Camera and location